 So when your policy ends and you are still relatively young, you won’t be paying an exorbitant rate for a new policy.
-Also, it’s not just term life, the same will apply to a permanent life insurance policy such as universal life or whole life.
+Also, it’s not just term life, the same will apply to a permanent life insurance policy such as universal life insurance or whole life.

 Before buying a term policy, you should ask yourself if the term you’ve selected will be long enough.
 Will you run into issues later on?
 In other words, if your policy expires at a time that you still need coverage, getting another policy will cost you more because you are now older than when you first purchased your policy.